 Virgen de Carmen Fiesta

-The city of Mahon, the capital of Minorca honors the patron saint of fishermen and sailors, in order to bless them with another safe year at sea.
-The image of the Virgen is paraded through the streets and then to the port, where the statue is customarily taken on a boat.
+The city of Mahon honours the patron saint of fishermen and sailors to bless them with another safe year at sea.
+Virgen's effigy is carried through the streets and then to the port, where the statue is customarily taken on a boat.
 The Virgin is responsible for keeping the waters around the shore safe and clean.

 Sant Lorenc Fiesta